CAVEconnectome/terraform-google-cave/cookiecutter_templates/terragrunt-env/{{cookiecutter.repo_name}}/README.md

 - pcg_redis_name_override: Optional.
 Override the default Redis instance name if reusing an existing Memorystore instance.
 - docker_registry: Container registry for image references in Helm values (cluster.dockerRegistry).
 Defaults to docker.io/caveconnectome; change if you mirror images.
 - bigtable_google_project: Optional.
 If your Bigtable for PyChunkedGraph lives in another project, set that project ID.
 Rendered as cluster.dataProjectName in pychunkedgraph defaults; otherwise falls back to project_id.
+- skeleton_cache_cloudpath: Optional.
+A gs:// path where Skeleton Cache files are written (e.g., gs://my-bucket/pcg_skeletons).
+If set in the static (infrastructure) layer, Terraform will import/manage the bucket, grant the SkeletonService SA permissions in the cluster layer, and pass the full path to the Helm chart.
+If omitted, Terraform creates a deterministic shared bucket named like owner-environment-skeleton-cache and uses gs://<bucket>.
 - bigtable_instance_name: Bigtable instance name used by PyChunkedGraph (pychunkedgraph.defaults.yaml).
 Defaults to pychunkedgraph.
 - cluster_global_server: Optional.
 A global server/base URL some charts reference (cluster.globalServer).
 The generated cluster.yaml leaves this empty; set it in a Helmfile override if you need it.
 - datastack_name: defaults to v1dd.
 This is the name of your first datastack (see and the template will